 Interest is fixed so your return is guaranteed.
 However, bear in mind that withdrawals and further deposits are rarely allowed.

-- Britannia Fixed-Rate Bond (Issue 237) pays a rate of 1.71% AER on a minimum deposit of £1,000.
-The account can be accessed in branch only.
+- Kent Reliance Fixed-Rate Bond (Issue 23) pays a rate of 1.9 AER on a minimum deposit of £1,000.
+The account can be accessed online, in branch or by post.